-- City of Nature webpage receiving 1 million visits - 60% citizens using green spaces at least once a week - 90% citizens always listening to birdsong - 35% citizens taking part in Health and Wellbeing activities at least once a week in green spaces - 50% of social prescriptions using green spaces - 20% increase in walking cycling journeys
+- City of Nature webpage receiving one million visits - 60% of citizens use green spaces at least once a week. - 90% of citizens always listen to birdsong. - 35% of citizens take part in Health and Wellbeing activities at least once a week in green spaces. - 50% of social prescriptions using green spaces - 20% increase in walking cycling journeys.